wp-plugins/tour-operator-plugin/readme.txt

 5. Product types / Locations appear in the Menu editor

 == Changelog ==

+= 0.94 =
+* Fixed errors when the bcmath module is not installed in PHP

 = 0.93 =
 * Fixed issue when PHP short tags aren't enabled